-Listed below are the 10 Places to visit in Amsterdam that involve major cultural attractions, there’s something for each of us this city offers.
+Listed below are the 10 tourist Places to visit in Amsterdam that involve major cultural attractions, there’s something for each of us this city offers.

 Out of 60 World-class museums present in Amsterdam, Rijksmuseum showcases interesting artifacts from the 13th century, 8,000 important paintings spread across 250 rooms, is a paradise for art lovers.
+There are also traditional handicrafts, sculptures from the Middle Ages, and contemporary art forms on show.
+You can either take a language-guided tour of this museum or hire an Amsterdam tour guide.

 2. Anne Frank House

 Known to be the house of the world’s best-known Holocaust victims, you’ll find the interiors preserved as it was during World War 2 and will take you through the tragic history of Anne Frank.
+Without first stopping by this mansion, there can be no travel to this city.

 3. Jordaan Neighborhood